Tunnelsats/tunnelsats/README.md

 ### CLN

-With CLN it is a bit more difficult if you don't happen to run bare metal and control everything yourself.
+With CLN it is a bit trickier.
 Most node setups like Umbrel, RaspiBolt, RaspiBlitz etc. default CLN's daemon port to the number `9736`.
 So in order to route CLN clearnet over VPN, we need to change CLN's default port to `9735`.

-The following show how to edit bare metal installations or anything using non-docker CLN configuration:
+The following shows how to edit non-docker CLN configuration:

 Locate the data directory of your CLN installation.
-By default configuration is stored in a file named `config`.
-Edit the file and look out for network settings.
+By default CLN's configuration is stored in a file named `config`.
+Edit the file and look out for network settings section.
 Configured to hybrid it should look like this:

 ```ini
 proxy=127.0.0.1:9050